-While it might bring to mind the cheap pens and plastic toys often given away as promotional gifts, merchandising can be a valuable means of connecting with customers, raising awareness of your brand and boosting sales, as Kate Horstead explains
+It's not all cheap pens and plastic toys - merchandising can be a valuable means of connecting with customers, raising awareness of your brand and boosting sales, as Kate Horstead explains

-While large corporations such as McDonald's and Kelloggs are well known for giving away free toys and gifts to keep their brand name in customers' minds, small firms can benefit from merchandising, too.
-You can use it to achieve specific objectives such as encouraging people to visit your shop or office, or to raise awareness about a newly-launched product or service.
+While large corporations are well known for giving away free toys and gifts to keep their brand name in customers' minds, small firms can benefit from merchandising too.
+You can use branded merchandise to achieve specific objectives such as encouraging people to visit your shop or office, or to raise awareness about a newly-launched product or service.

 "The first thing to think about is a measurable objective," advises Andy Preston, director of sales consultancy Outstanding Results.
 "For example, do you want customers to sign up to your newsletter and communicate with you more, or to drive new customers to your website and increase online sales?"